 Many of the blueprints for these structures come from side quests that the characters assign you.
 The structures also act as new Date spots for the characters too, unlocking more cutscenes and opportunities to earn more Talent Points.

-unfortunately, not every new addition lands.
-While the stealth mechanic — where you crouch to see enemy line of sight and perform special attacks when attacking from behind — is fine by itself, some parts of Second Light rely on it exclusively.
+Unfortunately, not every new addition lands.
+While the stealth mechanic — where you crouch to see the enemy line of sight and perform special attacks when attacking from behind — is fine by itself, some parts of Second Light rely on it exclusively.
 During these stealth missions, you can’t attack enemies at all.
 If you get spotted, you’ll have to start again from the very beginning of the area.

 A Step in the Right Direction

-I change that's certainly a step in the right direction is the toned-down sexualization of the girls in Second Light.
+A change that's certainly a step in the right direction is the toned-down sexualization of the girls in Second Light.
 In the first game, many cutscenes show the girls in undergarments, and when it rains, you can see through their white school uniforms.
 It's really creepy and uncomfortable, especially considering they're minors.
 In Second Light, that's basically absent.